 - cost of any employee training associated with a purchase

 - effect of a purchase on agency productivity

 - other factors relevant to determining the best value for the university in the context of a particular purchase

-- RFP opportunities are sent to known vendors who provide the good or service.
-An RFP opportunity is also publically posted on the BidWeb website and on the Texas Comptroller of Public Accounts Electronic State Business Daily (ESBD) website so that any vendor may submit a response.
+- RFP opportunities are sent to known suppliers who provide the good or service.
+An RFP opportunity is also publically posted on the BidWeb website and on the Texas Comptroller of Public Accounts Electronic State Business Daily (ESBD) website so that any supplier may submit a response.